publicdocs/uscode/assets/md/titles/usc29/us/usc/t29/ch18/schIII/stC/m__us_usc_t29_s1341a.md

     (d) __Duties of plan sponsor of nonoperative plan__

-        The plan sponsor of a plan which terminates under paragraph (2) of subsection (a) of this section shall reduce benefits and suspend benefit payments in accordance with [section 1441 of this title][/us/usc/t29/s1441].
+        The plan sponsor of a plan which terminates under paragraph (2) of subsection (a) shall reduce benefits and suspend benefit payments in accordance with [section 1441 of this title][/us/usc/t29/s1441].

     (e) __Amount of contribution of employer under amended plan for each plan year subsequent to plan termination date__

-        In the case of a plan which terminates under paragraph (1) or (3) of subsection (a) of this section, the rate of an employer’s contributions under the plan for each plan year beginning on or after the plan termination date shall equal or exceed the highest rate of employer contributions at which the employer had an obligation to contribute under the plan in the 5 preceding plan years ending on or before the plan termination date, unless the corporation approves a reduction in the rate based on a finding that the plan is or soon will be fully funded.
+        In the case of a plan which terminates under paragraph (1) or (3) of subsection (a), the rate of an employer’s contributions under the plan for each plan year beginning on or after the plan termination date shall equal or exceed the highest rate of employer contributions at which the employer had an obligation to contribute under the plan in the 5 preceding plan years ending on or before the plan termination date, unless the corporation approves a reduction in the rate based on a finding that the plan is or soon will be fully funded.

     (f) __Payment of benefits; reporting requirements for terminated plans and rules and standards for administration of such plans__